comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Development
 - **Do not start right away, read the following first.**
 - Join the Telegram group first before taking on a project or making changes.
 Someone might already be working on it, or we may not be able to accept it into the codebase.
-- Some features maybe premium, and may already be coded out.
+- Some features may be premium, and may already be coded out.
 You can help us improve features instead of creating them from scratch.
 - Our premium plugins rely on the functions inside this base plugin, any changes will likely effect them, so join the Telegram and address these issues first.
 Your changes may not be accepted if you do not consult the developer.
 - Enable information logging to get step-by-step moderation flow.
 View the logs in the terminal with cmd `tail -f wp-content/debug.log`.
 Helpful for debugging and understanding how the plugin works.
 - Permissions: `'colaias_wpforo_ai_can_access_moderation'`